bulib/dataWebsite/manage/metadata.md

 ## Additional Resources

-There are too many metadata standards and best practices for all the various disciplines for us to list in one place.
+There are too many metadata standards and best practices on all the various disciplines for us to list in one place.
 Below are a list of places and resources you can visit to find more information.
 You can also [contact us](mailto:data@bu.edu) if you have any questions or issues.

 ### Discplinary Metadata Guide